rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and to load any CLDR data.
-Because, they have already been created.
-If you are
+and loading any CLDR data.
-familiar with templating engines like Handlebars, the idea of deploying
-precompiled bundles may sound familiar.

 #### Using the CLI